raghavduddala/RL-and-Deep-RL-Topics/README.md

 ### Mujoco and Mujoco-py Explanation:
 *** I have used shorthand descriptor for mujoco_py as mj_py ***

-mjModel and mjData both are data strcutures created for modeling Mujoco Simulations
+* **mjModel and mjData** both are **"struct type"** data strcutures created for modeling Mujoco Simulations These mjModel and mjData structs are defined in the respective **mjModel.h & mjData.h** header files of the Mujoco Library.

-mjModel: It is a constant and does not change once initialized with a certain Mujoco XML Document.
+**mjModel**: It is a constant and does not change once initialized with a certain Mujoco XML Document.
 Memory allocation is done only while initializing the model.

-mjData: A scratchpad that can be used to write inputs and extract outputs, works with dynamically varying variables and all the functions are implemented using this.
+**mjData**: A scratchpad that can be used to write inputs and extract outputs, works with dynamically varying variables and all the functions are implemented using this.
 So a single model can be initialized once (with mjModel) and can be used concurrently with many user implementations(mjData// for example, different RL Implementations for a given task) with multi-threading option.
 Memory Stacks have been provided for storing anything that needs to be logged and changes dynamically.

+* **MjSim Class from mujoco_py wraps both the classes mjModel and the mjData**
-sim = MjSim(Model) # Class in Mujoco_py and a object is created from which we access the different data variables and methods such as the joint positions etc... as required and explained below.
+  * **sim** = **MjSim(Model)** # Class in Mujoco_py and a object is created from which we access the different data variables and methods such as the joint positions etc... as required and explained below.

 * **State vector in Mujoco:**